Mana Watanabe: Promotion history

 Note: All ranks are women's professional ranks.

 Major titles and other championships

 Watanabe has appeared in major title matches four times and has won one major title.
-In addition, she has also won two other official women's professional shogi tournaments.
+She has also won two other official women's professional shogi tournaments.

 Awards and honors

 Watanabe received the Japan Shogi Association's "Women's Professional Award", "Women's Professional Game of the Year", "Game of the Year Special Prize" Annual Shogi Awards for the April 2018 – March 2019 shogi year.

 In addition, to Annual Shogi Awards, Watanabe received Ōta, Tokyo's "Meritorious Resident Award" in 2019.

 Personal life

 Watanabe is married to shogi professional Hirotaka Nozuki.
 The two got married in January 2024.
 Watanabe stated that she will continue to complete professionally under her maiden name.

+The posted on its official website on March 30, 2026, that Watanabe would be taking a leave of absence from May 11 to July 31, 2026, due to childbirth.